ahmedcodein/alt-shift-driving-school/README.md

 My sincere graduate and appreciation go to my mentor, Mr. David Bowers, for his valuable advice and laser-focused conversations.
 His way of providing inputs, tips and feedback is no less than master class of coaching and mentorship.
 I am looking forward to working with him in the future on the next projects within the course of this program.

 My thanks and love go to my wife and daughter for their patience during the period of developing this project.
 I have not been around them enough during this period, yet they have been with me providing all the support and the help whenever I need.
-This is what nothing else can substitute in this life, having a loving and a supportive family.
+This is what nothing else can substitute in this life, having a loving and supportive family.
 Thank you!